amanica/InfluxDB.jl/README.md

 ## TODO

-* Keep the tcp connection open
+* Keep the tcp connection open (and recover if it dies if needed)
 * Make function names consistent (what is the julia standard?!)